 Regular readers will know that while I’m waiting for women’s football on a Sunday I coach Havant & Waterlooville U15 Girls on a Saturday morning.
-Through that role I’ve been friendships with other coaches within the league.
 With my team not having a game I took the opportunity to visit Rees Pake and Neil Connolly at Fareham Town as they hosted Tom Lynn’s Moneyfields side.

 Going into the game the hosts had won two, drawn once and lost once in the league, a record that they can be proud as this was the club’s first season in the second division after gaining promotion last season.